emacsmirror/yeetube/README.md

 (setf yeetube-filter "Views")
 ```

-This will filter & sort the search results according to the number of
+This will filter & sort the search results according to the number of views.
-each video.

 ### FAQ